 Peripheral Arterial Disease (PAD)

-Peripheral arterial disease, or PAD, damages your arteries, the blood vessels that deliver blood from the heart throughout the body.
+Peripheral arterial disease, or PAD, compromises the blood vessels.
 Peripheral arterial disease causes arteries to your arms or legs to narrow or become clogged.
 This most often results from hardening of your arteries or atherosclerosis.
 The plaque associated with atherosclerosis blocks blood flow and prevents oxygen from reaching tissue.

 In the legs, these blockages can cause claudication, a term used to describe recurrent pain or weakness in the legs that occurs while walking that is relieved by rest.
 In its more severe form, peripheral arterial disease may cause critical limb ischemia.